DarrylGamroth/StaticKV.jl/README.md

 Where:
 - `obj`: The instance of your type that owns the property
 - `prop_name`: The Symbol representing the property name
-- `value`: The current value (for read callbacks) or the input value (for write callbacks)
+- `value`: The current value (for get callbacks) or the input value (for set callbacks)
 - `transformed_value`: The value returned after transformation (must be of the same type as the property)

-### Read Callbacks
+### Get Callbacks

-Read callbacks are executed when `get_property` is called and allow you to transform the raw stored value before it's returned to the caller:
+Get callbacks are executed when `get_property` is called and allow you to transform the raw stored value before it's returned to the caller:

 - Executed during: `get_property(obj, prop_name)`
 - Input: The actual stored value
 - Output: The transformed value returned to the caller
 - Common uses: Masking sensitive data, formatting values, applying transformations, computing derived values

-### Write Callbacks
+### Set Callbacks

-Write callbacks are executed when `set_property!` is called and allow you to transform or validate input values before they're stored:
+Set callbacks are executed when `set_property!` is called and allow you to transform or validate input values before they're stored:

 - Executed during: `set_property!(obj, prop_name, value)`
 - Input: The value provided to `set_property!`